 Director Timothy Douglas is quite familiar with the Pulitzer Prize-winning playwright’s works, having directed nine of his 10 Century Cycle plays.
 Ford’s production of this classic piece—which saw a big return with Denzel Washington and Viola Davis reprising their Broadway roles for a screen adaptation—is both powerful and passionate, pulling in knock-out performances from the entire cast.

-Craig Wallace, a veteran of the D.C. theater scene and staple on the Ford’s stage, commands the stage in a heavy-hitting performance as he tackles another complex father figure.
+Craig Wallace, a veteran of the D.C. theater scene and staple at Ford’s, commands the stage in a heavy-hitting performance as he tackles another complex father figure.
 Just two years ago, he took on the iconic role of Willy Loman in Arthur Miller’s “Death of a Salesman.”
 Interestingly enough, both plays dealt with sons playing high school football and with a father’s infidelity.

 Anika Rose is sublime as Rose, Troy’s loving and dutiful wife, but is absolutely devastating when Troy’s secret is revealed.
 The woman, who has showed such great care for her family including the mentally disabled Uncle Gabe, and stood quiet and kept her distance, now has her moment to unleash all her thoughts and emotions to a man she has given up her life to be with.